marcfreir/electronics-store/README.md

 # electronics-store
-Just a activity with mysql DB
+Just an activity in mysql DB